blakedebray/blakedebray/human-user-guide.md

 - I tend to fall into the mindtrap of filling in the gaps with simple stories; mostly about worst case scenarios that others are (but probably not) thinking about me.
 If I end up in this state, it can consume my thoughts until I resolve it.
 I can handle honest and direct feedback but it is what is unsaid that I struggle with.
 - I organize via disorganization (don't look at my desk!); strange for someone who often helps others plan.
 - I often respond by asking questions.
 It is a part of my love for learning, my frustration for when I am missing the context, and my coaching background.
+- I am not great and awkward at small talk; I would rather get into a topic deeply with others.

 ### What are some things that people might misunderstand about you that you should clarify?
 - I often share ideas before I vett/filter them myself (if I feel safe in doing so).
 I will often change my mind or retract something I share later.
 - Silence doesn't mean lack of interest.
 I need to listen and digest before sharing ideas.
 However, if I don't feel safe yet I might hesitate speaking up.
 - I am primarily driven by my emotions (with a healthy splash of logical thinking); but my emotions don't always show up in my facial expressions.

+### How do you deal with stress?
+- I do not like stressful situations that are needlessly so; and will not respond as well in such situations.
+- Am a contradiction: I need time alone while also sharing with someone else for processing.
+- I take a long time to process stressful situations, and they sit with me for a long time.
+There is a risk of it becoming something I dwell on if I don't move towards action/resolution.
+- I typically seek coaching (more so than advice).
+- I disconnect, find an activity to temporarily take my mind off things.
+- I reconnect with Nature.

 ## 👥 About my colleagues